PuntoCommerce/marketing-cloud-connector/docs/3_2_MCConnectorInstallation-RealtimeAnalyticsConfiguration.md

 <a name="navlink"></a>
 ## 3.2 Realtime Analytics Configuration

-Predictive Web, also referred to as Analytics or collect.js, provides you with the ability to track customer activity throughout your storefront.
-This information can be used to power personalized recommendations, and used to facilitate abandoned cart, search, or browse journeys.
+You can use the Predictive Web feature, also referred to as Analytics or collect.js, to track customer activity throughout your storefront.
+You can use the information can be used to power personalized recommendations, and facilitate abandoned cart, search, or browse journeys.

-The Predictive Web feature can be found under Personalization Builder.
-To ensure that you set up Personalization Builder correctly, it is recommended that you work with your Marketing Cloud representative.
+The Predictive Web feature is part of Personalization Builder.
+To ensure that you set up Personalization Builder correctly, work with your Marketing Cloud representative.

-Personalization Builder provides you with a wizard that walks you through the set-up process.
-In this process, you define whether you want to personalize products, content, or both.
+A Personalization Builder wizard walks you through the setup process.
+You can define whether you want to personalize products, content, or both.
 You also define additional fields that you want to store within the product and content catalog to be used for recommendation behavior.
-Work with your Marketing Cloud representative to address any questions or concerns that may arise.
+Work with your Marketing Cloud representative to address questions or concerns that arise.
-Everything on this page merely exists as recommendations, intended to help you configure your account.

 ## Events

-Marketing Cloud Connectors Analytics functionality supports configurable event tracking, using a field-mapping approach similar to Triggers and Data Feeds.
+Marketing Cloud Connectors Analytics functionality supports configurable event tracking using a field-mapping approach similar to triggers and data feeds.
-The Connector also supports *custom events* that can output based on predefined storefront event occurrences.
+The connector also supports custom events that can output based on predefined storefront event occurrences.

 ### Available Events

 - search
     - Endpoints: `Search-Show`
     - Required params: `q`
-    - Event value: The search string
+    - Event value: Search string
 - category
     - Endpoints: `Search-Show`
     - Required params: `cgid`
-    - Event value: The category ID
+    - Event value: Category ID
 - content
     - Endpoints: `Page-Show`
     - Required params: `cid`
-    - Event value: The content ID
+    - Event value: Content ID
 - product
     - Endpoints: `Product-Show`, `Product-ShowInCategory`
     - Required params: `pid`
-    - Event value: The product ID
+    - Event value: Product ID
 - cartAddProduct
     - Endpoints: `Cart-AddProduct`
     - Required params: `pid`
-    - Event value: The product ID
+    - Event value: Product ID
 - viewCart
     - Endpoints: `Cart-Show`
 - cartAddCoupon
     - Endpoints: `Cart-SubmitForm`
     - Required Form ID: `cart`
     - Required Form Action: `addCoupon`
-    - Event value: The submitted coupon code
+    - Event value: Submitted coupon code
 - wishlistAddProduct
     - Endpoints: `Wishlist-Add`
     - Required params: `pid`
-    - Event value: The product ID
+    - Event value: Product ID
 - registryAddProduct
     - Endpoints: `GiftRegistry-AddProduct`
     - Required params: `pid`
-    - Event value: The product ID
+    - Event value: Product ID
 - checkout
     - Endpoints: `COCustomer-Start`, `COShipping-Start`, `COBilling-Start`, `COSummary-Start`
-    - Event value: The current step number, i.e. - `step0`, `step1`, `step2`, or `step3`
+    - Event value: Current step number, i.e. - `step0`, `step1`, `step2`, or `step3`
 - coShipping
     - Endpoints: `COShipping-SingleShipping`
     - Required Form ID: `singleshipping`